yokoffing/filterlists/README.md

 <br> (**optional:** You may not want all these sub-filters, or you may prefer to use the separate lists)
 <br> This list filters URL tracking [parameters](https://github.com/DandelionSprout/adfilt/discussions/163?sort=new) as well as malware, scams, and phishing.
 It combines the following lists: [Dandelion Sprout's Anti-Malware List](https://github.com/yokoffing/filterlists#security), [Actually Legitimate URL Shortener Tool](https://github.com/yokoffing/filterlists#url-tracking-parameters), [The malicious website blocklist](https://github.com/yokoffing/filterlists#security), and the [anti-typo list](https://github.com/iam-py-test/my_filters_001/blob/main/antitypo.txt).

-# Block Content with Fewer Filters
+# Block Content with Fewer Rules

 If you want to save CPU and memory resources on your device, you can use some alternative lists that have fewer filters than the built-in ones. uBO can handle more than 300k filters, but you might not need that many to block unwanted content effectively.